Jeetesh1512/flight-booking-app/README.md

   **Installation and Usage:**

   ->  Clone the repository\
+  ->  Connect your mongo db to the express by putting your own mongo db string\
+  ->  Add the data of your own choice into the database using insomnia or postman\
   ->  Run npm start in the api directory\
   ->  In the client interface directory --\
   ->  Run `npm i`\